drdrej/rest-api-mock/README.md

 # rest-api-mock

-simple way to create ocks in nodejs.
+simple way to create mocks in nodejs.

 ## Example